Indian egg-eating snake: Behaviour

 The Indian egg-eating snake is a diurnal or nocturnal, terrestrial species that shows remarkable dexterity in scaling vegetation.
-When provoked, it raises the anterior portion of the body, forming ‘S’ shaped coils as a defensive strategy.
+When provoked, it raises the anterior portion of the body, forming S-shaped coils as a defensive strategy.

 Diet

-E. westermanni exclusively feeds on bird eggs that lack embryonic growth.
+B. westermanni exclusively feeds on bird eggs that lack embryonic growth.
 It has special adaptations such as vertebral hypapophyses, projections of the cervical vertebrae, that jut into the oesophagus, are enamel-capped, and help in cracking eggs.
 The only other snakes that share these egg-eating adaptations are in the genus Dasypeltis found in Africa.